 What’s the difference between regular and organic tampons?

 Organic tampons are often made from 100 percent organic cotton.
 Whereas regular tampons are either made of non-organic cotton or rayon (a substance made from wood pulp).
 In order to give off that bright-white color, regular tampons are made from rayon and are often bleached with chlorine.
 Many of these products are then scented.
-Also their applicators and strings are finished off using plastic.
+Their applicators and strings are also finished off using plastic.